aminabenabid/CFNet/README.md

 ## Accepted at Journal of King Saud University - Computer and Information Sciences [Link](https://www.sciencedirect.com/science/article/pii/S131915782400212X)

 ### Abstract
-TLearning multi-scale feature representations is essential for medical image segmentation.
+Learning multi-scale feature representations is essential for medical image segmentation.
 Most existing frameworks are based on U-shape architecture in which the high-resolution representation is recovered progressively by connecting different levels of the decoder with the low-resolution representation from the encoder.
 However, intrinsic defects in complementary feature fusion inhibit the U-shape from aggregating efficient global and discriminative features along